NonceGeek/MoveDID/README.md

 * did

 the did solution in MOVE Lang.

-* nft as vc
+* sbt as vc

-An VC impl by NFT
+An VC impl by SBT

 * did handler